liaof/challenge-14/README.md

 ### Usage

+If you are not logged in, clicking on any non-nav element on the homepage will take you to the login/signup page

 The logout timer can be set in the idleTimer() method located in /public/javascript/logout.js.

 ]You can see it in action here.](https://www.youtube.com/watch?v=YvdwpdaQVa0)